So I’ve got another fun little experiment to share with you guys today.

 - A collection of smaller articles to publish regularly (500+ words).

-For example, one of my cornerstone articles is How To Get Rid Of Scabies: The Ultimate Guide.
+For example, one of my cornerstone articles is a huge 3,000 word guide on scabies treatment.
 Super well researched, lots of cited studies, super high quality.

 I have about three of those types of articles.